abledbody/Picotron-Wiki/picotron_api/userdata/readme.md

 -- Userdatas are 0-indexed.
-The final index that should be iterated -- is not the same as the total count of elements, meaning you will -- have to subtract one from the the count.
-If you forget to do -- this, the iterator will index the userdata out of range, -- fetching a nil value.
+The final index that should be iterated -- is not the same as the total count of elements, meaning you will -- have to subtract one from the count.
+If you forget to do this, -- the iterator will index the userdata out of range, fetching a -- nil value.
 -- It's also worth noting you will need this mindset for ud:width() -- and ud:height() as well, since they also give you counts, not -- final indices.